Flutter vs. React Native Comparison: What to Choose to Build a Mobile App in 2022

 So, you’ve decided to build a cross-platform mobile app and now are eager to choose the best framework, hesitating between Flutter and React Native.
 Which one will provide the best app performance?
 Which one will allow you to develop the app faster?
 Is it simpler to find a Flutter or a React Native developer?

-At Surf, we’ve been creating mobile apps for almost ten years.
+At Surf, we’ve been creating mobile apps since 2011.
 We know all the ins and outs of mobile app development, including technologies, tools, and business processes.
 We’ve carried out a detailed Flutter vs. React Native comparison research to help you choose the most reasonable option for your business.

 Flutter vs. React Native: usage and popularity